-A year later, I signed a contract with Harvest House for a non-fiction book — and yes, it has my name on the cover!
+A year later, I signed a contract with Harvest House Publishers for a non-fiction book — and yes, it has my name on the cover!

 My favorite thing about this news?
 My book takes my broken journey and uses it for good, providing prayers of hope for those facing chronic illness and pain.
 That dark journey I walked after my son’s birth wasn’t in vain.
 God has brought me full circle.